Recipe: Toad in the hole, the ultimate British comfort food

 Try Melanie Johnson's recipe for toad in the hole – the ultimate British comfort food – with a twist thanks to the addition of bacon and leeks.

-We all deserve a little comfort food in these cooler months, but there’s always scope to give a bit of extra zip to a traditional classic British dish.
+We all deserve a little comfort food at the moment, but there’s always scope to give a bit of extra zip to a traditional classic British dish.
 This recipe uses bacon and leeks to add a thoroughly elegant twist.

 Melanie Johnson’s toad in the hole